 3. Application Submission Requirements

 Submit the required information on the registration form provided by the MDEQ and fee payment for the term of the registration.
-The owner or operator of an existing composting facility (i.e., a composting facility with operations prior to March 26, 2008) needed to submit a registration form and fee to the MDEQ postmarked by no later than March 26, 2008.
 A composting facility beginning operations on and after March 28, 2008, needs to submit a registration form and fee prior to beginning operations.
-Facilities must renew registrations every 3 years from the date of their initial application.
+Facilities must renew registrations every three years from the date of their initial application.

 4. Procedures and Time-Frame for Obtaining Permit or Approval